 1982 - World Food Day | Commemorative Coin

-The first commemorative coin issued in 1982 was released to mark 'World Food Day,' continuing the tradition for the consecutive second year, although no higher non-circulating denomination coins were issued.
+The first commemorative coin issued in 1982 was released to mark ‘World Food Day,’ continuing the theme for the second consecutive year.

 World Food Day, celebrated globally every year on October 16, commemorates the founding of the Food and Agriculture Organization of the United Nations in 1945.
 This significant date is also recognized as Food Engineer Day.